PPC Landing Pages Will Make or Break Your Ad Campaign

 Why Guess When You Can A/B Test?

-At Charlottesville SEO Web Development, we like to take the guesswork out of designing a landing page.
-We use A/B testing to randomly show visitors two different versions of the same landing page and track which one gets the best results.
+At Charlottesville SEO Web Development, we take the guesswork out of designing landing pages.
+For example, we use A/B testing to randomly show visitors two different versions of the same landing page and track which one gets the best results.

 We start with a control page, and then change a single variable at a time, such as the headline or call to action.
-Testing determines the winner with certainty, the landing page design that is most effective for the audience you’re attracting.
+Testing determines the winner with certainty, the landing page design that’s most effective for the audience you’re attracting.

-By testing and optimizing your page, we can increase leads, sign-ups, downloads, or sales, while also providing you with valuable insights about your visitors.
-By measuring the impact of little changes, we can maximize the overall effectiveness of your landing page.
+By testing and optimizing your page, we can increase leads, sign-ups, downloads, or sales, while also providing valuable insights about your visitors.
+And by measuring the impact of little changes, we can maximize the overall effectiveness of your landing page.

 Add Landing Pages to Your Marketing Mix